-Click on the image below for a step-by-step video on how to build raingarden, including details on the equipment you’ll need.
+Watch our step-by-step video on how to build raingarden, including details on the equipment you’ll need.

 Then check out our:

-10 tips for a successful raingarden
+Tips for a successful raingarden

 - Choose the best raingarden type for your property.
 Above-ground planter box are simple to construct.
 Click the images below for extra instructions on how to build an above-ground planter box raingarden and in-ground raingarden (from Melbourne Water).

 - Think about location.
 Placing your above-ground raingarden directly below your downpipe saves additional plumbing.
 For a below-ground raingarden, near to your driveway or patio helps to collect extra run-off.